 To give yourself time to visit one (or both) sets of hanging bridges near La Fortuna, you’ll need a place to stay.
 Luckily because La Fortuna is such a big tourist town, there are a ton of amazing places to stay.
 For more in-depth info, check out our blog on where to stay in La Fortuna, or read below for our top picks for a range of budgets.

 Those with a medium budget should check out Casa Luna Hotel & Spa.
 I stayed here on my first visit to La Fortuna and loved it.
 The property is beautiful, with a large pool and four hot tubs surrounded by nature.
-They also include a delicious breakfast.
-Casa Luna is located a short drive from town.
+You can also enjoy the tropical botanic garden at the hotel.

 Other EPIC Activities in La Fortuna